hoarhouse/dcfh/cc-rules.md

 - 🚨 WARNING: This will change navigation or profile systems
 - 🚨 WARNING: This will use non-Supabase storage for data/images
 - 🚨 WARNING: This will add page-specific authentication handling instead of using master-consolidated.js
+- 🚨 WARNING: This will interfere with master-consolidated.js total control of user interface elements

 ## ✅ ONLY ALLOWED ACTIONS:
 1. Fix specific broken functionality mentioned in prompt